 To obtain a probationary driver's license, you must meet the age requirements and have held an Indiana learner's permit for 180 days (approximately six months).

-If you have successfully completed an approved driver education program, you must be at least 16-years and 90-days-old (approximately 16 years and three months) to obtain a probationary driver's license, if you otherwise qualify.
+If you have successfully completed an approved driver education program (classroom instruction and behind-the-wheel training), you must be at least 16-years and 90-days-old (approximately 16 years and three months) to obtain a probationary driver's license, if you otherwise qualify.

 If you have not successfully completed an approved driver education program you must be at least 16-years and 270-days-old (approximately 16 years and nine months) to obtain a probationary driver’s license, if you otherwise qualify.

-To apply for a probationary driver’s license, you must visit a license branch and present a signed Log of Supervised Driving and proof of successful completion of a driver education course, if applicable.
+To apply for a probationary driver’s license, you must visit a license branch and present a signed Log of Supervised Driving and proof of successful completion of a driver education course (classroom instruction and behind-the-wheel training), if applicable.
 In addition, you must pass a driving skills test (if the driver education provider does not offer a skills test waiver) and a vision screening test.

 If you are younger than 18-years-old when you apply for a driver's license, you must have a parent, legal guardian, or other adult who is willing to assume the obligations imposed sign an agreement of financial liability.
 The adult signing the agreement of financial liability must present documents of identification proving his or her identity and age.